SzymonLudyga/chatroom-react/README.md

 # TODO

 ```
-1. Login with user authentication
+1. Only authenticated user can:
-2. Choosing room
+    - join room
-3. Messages are private within the room
+    - add message
-4. Live rendering of messages
+    - delete message

-Small tasks:
+2. Enhance UI/UX
-- write class for mongoDB features
+3. Error handling
-- user info in sockets to fix
+4. Checking if message, room and user are correct
 ```